atomone-hub/genesis/README.md

 comes with the benefit of automatic diversification.

-Since it comes with benefits to the staker (diversification and thus less risk) but it doesn't provide the needed intelligence to atomone, it is better for the atomone hub to provide a standard minimal correct implementation under its control, such that it can also regulate it, especially as it relates to control over atomone governance.
+Since it comes with benefits to the staker (diversification and thus less risk) but it doesn't provide the needed intelligence to AtomOne, it is better for the AtomOne hub to provide a standard minimal correct implementation under its control, such that it can also regulate it, especially as it relates to control over AtomOne governance.

 Say when you auto-stake $ATOM1 through this sanctioned mechanism, you get
 $phATOM.
-In order to incentivize the usage of $phATOM, the atomone hub offers a trade that makes $phATOM deflationary: non-atom rewards nor taxes are applied to auto-staked $ATOM1 bonded $phATOM holders, and with the right conversion equation (which adjusts for $ATOM1 inflation) we can construct a perfectly fixed
+In order to incentivize the usage of $phATOM, the AtomOne hub offers a trade that makes $phATOM deflationary: non-atom rewards nor taxes are applied to auto-staked $ATOM1 bonded $phATOM holders, and with the right conversion equation (which adjusts for $ATOM1 inflation) we can construct a perfectly fixed